 Throughout the course of its lifetime, concrete suffers many different forms of damage.
-Although concrete sealers add a protective layer to concrete floors and structures to help maximize their durability and minimize moisture permeability, common issues associated with sealing concrete can be a source of frustration among contractors.
+Although concrete sealers add a protective layer to concrete floors and structures to help maximize their durability and minimize moisture permeability, concrete sealer problems can be a source of frustration among contractors.

-When a concrete sealer doesn’t look or perform as expected, the root cause can usually be traced back to issues like overapplication, application in nonideal conditions or a buildup of multiple coats.
+When a concrete sealer doesn’t look or perform as expected, the root cause can usually be traced back to issues like overapplication.
+It can also mean the application was done in nonideal conditions or there is buildup of multiple coats.

 Following are the top five most common concrete sealer issues encountered in the construction field, why they occur, and how contractors can avoid and/or fix them: